 The purpose of the Juvenile Court is to protect the well-being of children, provide guidance and control conducive to child welfare and the best interests of the state and secure care for children removed from their homes.
+Peach County's Juvenile Court is part of the Macon Judicial Circuit which also covers Bibb County and Crawdord County.
+The court is served by two full-time judges, Quintress J. Gilbert, and Thomas J. Matthews, who presides as Chief Judge.

 Juvenile court complaints are received from all local law enforcement agencies, board of education and the community.
 Charges may be disposed of by dismissal, informal probation, formal probation or placing a young person in custody of the Georgia Department of Juvenile Justice.